harshitkumar2003/harshitkumar2003/README.md

 - 🔭 I’m currently working on the clothing website **BETWEEN**

+- 🌱 I'm currently learning advanced **JavaScript frameworks like React for frontend development, alongside modern web design principles and responsive design techniques.
+Also, diving into backend technologies like Node.js**

+- 👯 I’m looking to collaborate on innovative **Web Development Projects**

+- 🤝 I’m looking for help with optimizing website performance and **frontend development best practices.
+Specifically, assistance with refining code structure, improving page loading times, and integrating new technologies.**

+- 💬 Ask me about **frontend development**

 - 📫 How to reach me **harshitkumar2k03@gmail.com**

+- ⚡ Fun fact: **I Think We are more creative in the shower.**

 <h3 align="left">Connect with me:</h3>
 <p align="left">